You can actually handmake them! Learn how to make silver rings by hand!

 Birthstones and diamonds can be added as finishing touches, and gorgeous plating in pink or yellow gold is also available.

-Enjoy the process of making them!
-Handmade silver rings
+Enjoy the process of making silver rings!

 There are two ways to make silver rings: using silver material or silver clay.
 The former is for professionals, but it is not impossible even for beginners if they have a proper understanding of annealing, engraving, and other processes, and with the help of professional craftsmen.